0xmoei/fuel-testnet/README.md

 Note that the development build is not optimized.
 To create a production build, use npm run build.

+# It can be 3001 for you in your browser, you have to check
+# Open port (Don't touch this terminal and create a new terminal)
+ufw allow 3000/tcp
 ```

 > Click the "Connect" button and select the wallet you have installed to connect your wallet.